kubernetes/kops/docs/instance_groups.md

 ## Creating a instance group of mixed instances types (AWS Only)

-AWS permits the creation of EC2 Fleet Autoscaling Group using a [mixed instance policy](https://aws.amazon.com/blogs/aws/ec2-fleet-manage-thousands-of-on-demand-and-spot-instances-with-one-request/), allowing the users to build a target capacity and make up of on-demand and spot instances while offloading the allocation strategy to AWS.
-In order to create a mixed instance policy instancegroup.
+AWS permits the creation of mixed instance EC2 Autoscaling Groups using a [mixed instance policy](https://aws.amazon.com/blogs/aws/new-ec2-auto-scaling-groups-with-multiple-instance-types-purchase-options/), allowing the users to build a target capacity and make up of on-demand and spot instances while offloading the allocation strategy to AWS.

 Support for mixed instance groups was added in Kops 1.12.0